 We are very happy to be interviewing Grant Henry (a.k.a Stemage) from Metroid Metal.
-Grant is a song writer, arranger and the creator of Metroid Metal and has also created some original compositions as well as working on the upcoming Xbox Live arcade game, Alpha Squad.
+Grant is a songwriter, arranger and the creator of Metroid Metal.
+He has also created some original compositions, as well as working on the upcoming Xbox Live arcade game, Alpha Squad.
 We interviewed him regarding his work on Metroid Metal, his musical influence and his other projects.

 It started in 2003 with recordings on my cassette 8-track, and I later started recording on my PC when the collaboration with Dan Taylor started.
-His bass playing has really added a new layer to the compositions.
+His bass-playing really added a new layer to the compositions.
 I obviously play bass like a guitar player, and that is not a good thing!

 Things have changed a lot since then.
 The songs are more complicated, there is the live group that performs the arrangements live, and I’ve actually started tracking my own music for some indy games.
 A lot has happened in 7 years.